bwzm/blog/src/content/blog/00008_freedom_of_speech_inside_the_prison.md

 society on delegating nearly every requirement for life, including speech, to others, and now we must reap the consequences.
 I don't know what a solution looks like, especially because I'm a software developer by trade.
-It's easy to for me to advocate for open source software, and managing your own hardeware.
+It's easy to for me to advocate for open source software, and managing your own hardware.
 I worked on a bootloader for x86 architectures over Christmas.
 I study operating system and compiler development in my spare time.
 I write a lot of my own tools, because I enjoy it.
 I built this website.
 I'm working on setting up on my own server infrastructure in my basement, once I own it.
 I build my own computers from parts.
 I use Arch Linux.
 None of these things are causes to